atroudi/Rheem-CostML/README.md

 # Rheem-CostML
-This component is a blackbox Machine leaning module for rheem that will learn from the profiling logs the cost in an offline mode.
+This component is a blackbox Machine leaning module for rheem that will learn from profiling logs the cost in an offline mode.

 # Overview
 The contained ML technics currently used are: Forest, Neural networks,.